victorbrun/plotis/README.md

-# isplot
+# PlotIs
-Isolating Plot Tool for pyhton
+PlotIs is a plot isolation tool for python.
+It saves the data and pyhton code needed to independently reproduce plots using a pyhtonic interface.